department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/oct-2020-cc-provider-discovery/conversation-guide-cc-discovery.md

 ### Task 1 - Home Page general impression

-* I'm going to ask you to schedule an appointment request through the VA Online Scheduling website.
+* I'm going to ask you to request an appointment through the VA Online Scheduling website.

 * First, take a look at this page, scroll around.
 Tell me what this page is for and what you think you can do here.
 It'll be really helpful if you can think out loud as much as possible moving forward.

 * Is the information on this page what you expect it to be?

-* Imagine you need to schedule a general check-up with a primary care provider in your community.
+* Imagine you need to schedule a general check-up with a primary care provider you haven't seen before.
 How would you start from here?

 ### Task 2 - Choose type of care